yegor256/blog/_posts/2014/oct/2014-10-29-how-much-do-you-cost.md

 their rates are $70+ per hour.
 The same skills and experience cost
 $15-20 in Karachi.
 The reason here is the cost of living---it is much higher in the US than in Pakistan.

-{% quote We prefer to work with people whose expenses are lower %}
+{% quote We prefer to work with people whose expenses are lower. %}

 However, this reason doesn't sound logical to me.
 If you're driving a more expensive car, we have to pay you a